AmarRai99/SQLAlchemy---Climate-Analysis/README.md

 Using the most active station id, calculate the lowest, highest, and average temperatures.

-Hint: You will need to use functions such as func.min, func.max, func.avg, and func.count in your queries.

 Design a query to retrieve the previous 12 months of temperature observation data (TOBS).

 Filter by the station with the highest number of observations.

 Query the previous 12 months of temperature observation data for this station.

 Plot the results as a histogram with bins=12, as shown in the following image:

 Close out your session.

 # Part 2: Design Your Climate App
-Now that you have completed your initial analysis, you’ll design a Flask API based on the queries that you have just developed.
+Design a Flask API based on the queries that you have just developed.
 Use Flask to create your routes, as follows: